AlphaKretin/temp-commands/README.md

 # temp-commands
-Temporarily stores commands for Bastion while the version being tested isn't the master branch of his repo
+Used to store commands for Bastion for testing but now that's live enough this isn't used anymore.
+Now used to store language databases for Bastion instead.